AGOUZAL-SAID/MEDIA_PLAYER/README.md

    - `DELETE_COLLECTION [name]` - Delete a specific collection
    - `DISP_ALL` - Display information about all media items and collections

+2. For commands that end with `[name]`, you should:
+   - Click the "CLEAR" button
+   - Type the name of the media or collection you want to play or find
 ### Local Testing Mode
 To use the local testing mode (requires changing the SERVER_v define in main.cpp):